andrewwoods/docker-wordpress/README.md

 ```bash
 $ docker compose run --rm wpcli --info
 ```

+Use the `mkplugin.bash` script to simplify creation of new plugins

 Check out a list of WP-CLI commands to see what it can do.
 Review the [WP-CLI Handbook](https://make.wordpress.org/cli/handbook/) for access to additional